webdevotion/grunt-respimg/README.md

 Type: `float` or `null`
 Default value: `2`

 > Set the filter support radius.
 Defines how large the filter should be and thus directly defines how slow the filtered resampling process is.
-All filters have a default 'prefered' support size.
+All filters have a default ‘prefered’ support size.
 Some filters like `Lagrange` and windowed filters adjust themselves depending on this value.
 With simple filters this value either does nothing (but slow the resampling), or will clip the filter function in a detrimental way.
 > – [ImageMagick: Command-line Options (filter)](http://www.imagemagick.org/script/command-line-options.php#filter)

 #### options.interlace